gkdsn-com/studionari/_projects/modular-by-mensah.md

   - type: _section_text
     size: one
     meaningful: text block 2
-    textOne: "## **It would be remiss if our concept for the core identity didn't riff off Kusheda’s overarching focus for her furniture design, *‘Modularity’* but we also ensured the graphic language took heed from what inspired her as a designer; *“the connection and closeness shared between humans, as well as the human form itself”.* The set of glyph vowels in the logotype reflected this sentiment, acting as the *‘human’* connection between the modular consonants.**"
+    textOne: "## It would be remiss if our concept for the core identity didn't riff off Kusheda’s overarching focus for her furniture design, *‘Modularity’* but we also ensured the graphic language took heed from what inspired her as a designer; *“the connection and closeness shared between humans, as well as the human form itself”.* The set of glyph vowels in the logotype reflected this sentiment, acting as the *‘human’* connection between the modular consonants."
   - type: _section_image
     size: fill
     image: /assets/uploads/modularbymensah_nari_21-04.jpg